alcatrazEscapee/chromatic/jira.md

 - Click and drag on existing pipes to move them, which functions as a replace + drag pipe
     - Click and drag also keeps labels?
 - Store last puzzle ID + the board layout in save data, and restore it if you go back to the same puzzle
+    - Add an icon on the main menu that indicates you have save data available (in-progress icon)
+- Add a color button that drags null / empty color label

 ### Graphics